Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Main Results

 where

-\end{theorem} \begin{IEEEproof} The proof consists of two parts and extends the argument in \cite{moulin2017log} to include $\epsilon_n$ that decreases to 0 or increases to 1 as permitted by \eqref{eq:range}.
+\end{theorem} \begin{IEEEproof} The proof consists of two parts and extends the argument in \cite{moulin2017log} to allow sequences $\{\epsilon_n\}$ that decrease 0 or increase to 1 as permitted by \eqref{eq:range}.
 The first part analyzes a particular relaxation \cite[Th.~53]{polyanskiy2010thesis} of the RCU bound \cite[Th.~16]{polyanskiy2010Channel} for an arbitrary distribution $\PX \in \mc{P}$.
-This approach is used in the CLT regime for a third-order analysis in \cite[Th.~53]{polyanskiy2010thesis} and a fourth-order analysis in \cite{moulin2017log}; a slightly different relaxation of the RCU bound also comes up in the LD regime \cite{altug2014refinement}.
+This approach is used in the CLT regime for a third-order analysis in \cite[Th.~53]{polyanskiy2010thesis} and a fourth-order analysis in \cite{moulin2017log}; a slightly different relaxation of the RCU bound comes up in the LD regime \cite{altug2014refinement}.
 To bound the probability $\Prob{\imath(\mb{X}; \mb{Y}) \leq \tau}$, we replace the Edgeworth expansion in \cite[eq.
 (5.30)]{moulin2017log}, which gives the refined asymptotics of the Berry-Esseen theorem, with its MD version from \cite[Ch.
 8, Th.
 2]{petrov1975}.
 Note that the Edgeworth expansion yields an additive remainder term $\bigo{\frac{1}{\sqrt{n}}}$ to the Gaussian term.
 This remainder is too large for $\epsilon_n \leq \frac{1}{\sqrt{n}}$ in \eqref{eq:range} since it would dominate the Gaussian term in the Edgeworth expansion.
 Therefore, an MD result that yields a multiplicative remainder term $(1 + o(1))$ is desired.
-We apply the LD result in \cite[Th.
-3.4]{chaganty} to bound the probability $\Prob{\imath(\mb{\overline{X}}; \mb{Y}) \geq \imath(\mb{X}; \mb{Y}) \geq \tau}$ that appears in the relaxed RCU bound, where $\mb{X}$ and $\overline{\mb{X}}$ denote the transmitted random codeword and an independent codeword drawn from the same distribution, respectively.
+We apply the LD result from \cite[Th.
+3.4]{chaganty} to bound the probability $\Prob{\imath(\mb{\overline{X}}; \mb{Y}) \geq \imath(\mb{X}; \mb{Y}) \geq \tau}$ that appears in the relaxed RCU bound, where $\mb{X}$ denotes the transmitted random codeword and $\overline{\mb{X}}$ denotes an independent codeword drawn from the same distribution.
 This bound replaces the bounds in \cite[eq.
 (7.25)-(7.27)]{moulin2017log} and refines the LD bound \cite[Lemma~47]{polyanskiy2010Channel} used in \cite[Th.~53]{polyanskiy2010thesis}.
 We show an achievability result as a function of $I(\PX)$, $V_{\mathrm{u}}(\PX)$, and $\ske_{\mathrm{u}}(\PX)$.
 If $\PX = \PXs \in \mc{P}^*$, the resulting bound is \eqref{eq:achievability} with $A_0(\PXs)$ replaced by zero.
-We then optimize the bound over $\PX$ using the second-, first- and zeroth-order Taylor series expansions around $\PXs \in \mc{P}^*$ of $I(\PX), V_{\mathrm{u}}(\PX)$, and $\ske_{\mathrm{u}}(\PX)$, respectively.
+We then optimize the bound over $\PX$ using the second-, first- and zeroth-order Taylor series expansions respectively of $I(\PX), V_{\mathrm{u}}(\PX)$, and $\ske_{\mathrm{u}}(\PX)$ around $\PXs \in \mc{P}^*$.
 Interestingly, the right-hand side of \eqref{eq:achievability} is achieved using